Recommended Readings

 “Lincoln in the Bardo” by George Saunders

-In this at times perplexing yet ultimately satisfying novel, Saunders builds off the fact that in February 1862, just a year into the Civil War, President Abraham Lincoln’s 11-year-old son Willie dies of typhoid fever.
+Lincoln in the Bardo (2017) by George Saunders is an at times perplexing yet ultimately satisfying novel.
+Saunders builds off the fact that in February 1862, just a year into the Civil War, President Abraham Lincoln’s 11-year-old son Willie dies of typhoid fever.
 It is known from contemporary accounts that the President went several evenings to stay in the crypt with his son’s body in Georgetown’s Oak Hill Cemetery.

 Saunders takes that bit of knowledge and turns it into a rich story populated with dozens of spirits who reside in the Bardo, which is the Tibetan Buddhist name for a transition period between death and rebirth.
 They are the primary narrators of Lincoln’s visit, which in Saunders’ telling occurs all in one night.
 In the first half of the book, the supernatural narration goes on a bit too much, and some of it is superfluous to the story.
 However, Lincoln’s grief, as seen by the spirits (especially those who inhabit him on occasion), is very real and brings the loss of his son…and all the other sons and daughters being killed as a result of the Civil War…into perspective.
 Both President Lincoln and Willie, as well as the spirits, grapple with questions of love lost and how to move past that pain.